Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 First, [download and install Lightstreamer Colosseo](http://www.lightstreamer.com/download).
 After you see some of the pre-installed demos running, you will be sure that the Server is ready to host our application.<br>

-Now we need to develop two components: the HTML front-end (on the client side) of which fully details you can find [here](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.
+Now we need to develop two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.

 ## Creating the Data Adapter ##